zulu-05/dotfiles/bin/ARCHITECTURE.md

 The test suite, located in `bin/tests/`, is designed to be fast and reliable.
 It achieves this by **mocking** all external interactions.

 - **Subprocess Calls:** Instead of running real `git` commands, tests use `pytest-mock` to patch `subprocess.run`.
-This allows us to verify that our functions are _trying_ to call `git` with the correct arguments, and to simulate both success and failure scenarios without touching the filesystem.
+This allows us to verify that our functions are __trying__ to call `git` with the correct arguments, and to simulate both success and failure scenarios without touching the filesystem.

 - **API Requests:** Instead of making real network calls to GitHub, tests patch `requests.request`.
 This allows us to simulate various API responses (e.g., success, "not found", "unauthorized") and confirm that our `github_api` module handles each case correctly.

+- **Configuration Functions:** To isolate tests from the `pass` password manager, tests patch the functions in `config.py` (e.g., `config.get_github_token`).
+This allows us to inject fake secrets and test functions that rely on them without needing a real, configured `pass` environment.